-There are several ways we can understand history, but art is one of the most persuasive of all ways.
+There are several ways to understand history, but art is one of the most persuasive of all ways.
 Jeremy Deller is a well-known British and has been scaling his career through some projects such as Battle of Orgreave.
 His project reveals events from the famous clash.
 It also exposes the details built-up within the police force before the fight happened.

 In 1984 there was a nation-wide1 strike organized by the National Union of Mineworkers.
 This dispute took almost a year before it was sorted out.
 This event was the most bitterly fought since the general strike of 19262 and created a turning point in the struggle between the government and the Union movements.